-Under the current contracts a Bus Service Alteration Request (BSAR)85 is available for operators to request changes in service.
+Under the current contracts a Bus Service Alteration Request (BSAR) is available for operators to request changes in service.
 TfNSW and bus operators can also agree to vary the services (for example following a review of services).
 We consider that bus operators and TfNSW should consider service variations across multiple routes with one operator.

-7 In the short term, TfNSW use the framework (Box 8.1) to identify the contracted bus services that provide relatively low value for money and negotiate with bus operators to vary these services to deliver a better service to customers, without increasing existing contract costs.
+6 In the short term, TfNSW use the framework (Box 8.1) to identify the contracted bus services that provide relatively low value for money and negotiate with bus operators to vary these services to deliver a better service to customers, without increasing existing contract costs.

-84 Transport for NSW, Public Transport Service Planning Guidelines: Rural and Regional NSW, October 2015.
+&lt;sup>164 Transport for NSW, Public Transport Service Planning Guidelines: Rural and Regional NSW, October 2015.
+NSW Government, Draft Future Transport Strategy 2056, October 2017.